-An FMIA securities settlement facility should identify, monitor, and manage its general business risk and hold sufficient liquid net assets funded by equity to cover potential general business losses so that it can continue operations and services as a going concern if those losses materialise.
+An FMIA securities settlement facility should identify, monitor, and manage its general business risk and hold, or demonstrate that it has legally certain access to, sufficient liquid net assets funded by equity to cover potential general business losses so that it can continue operations and services as a going concern if those losses materialise.
 Further, liquid net assets should at all times be sufficient to ensure a recovery or orderly wind-down of critical operations and services.

-- 12.1 An FMIA securities settlement facility should have robust management and control systems to identify, monitor, and manage general business risks, including losses from poor execution of business strategy, negative cash flows, or unexpected and excessively large operating expenses. - 12.2 An FMIA securities settlement facility should hold liquid net assets funded by equity (such as common stock, disclosed reserves, or other retained earnings) so that it can continue operations and services as a going concern if it incurs general business losses.
-The amount of liquid net assets funded by equity an FMIa securities settlement facility should hold should be determined by its general business risk profile and the length of time required to achieve a recovery or orderly wind-down, as appropriate, of its critical operations and services if such action is taken. - 12.3 An FMIA securities settlement facility should maintain a viable recovery or orderly wind-down plan and should hold sufficient liquid net assets funded by equity to implement this plan.
-At a minimum, an FMIa securities settlement facility should hold liquid net assets funded by equity equal to at least six months of current operating expenses.
+- 12.1 An FMIA securities settlement facility should have robust management and control systems to identify, monitor, and manage general business risks, including losses from poor execution of business strategy, negative cash flows, or unexpected and excessively large operating expenses. - 12.2 An FMIA securities settlement facility should hold, or demonstrate that it has legally certain access to, liquid net assets funded by equity (such as common stock, disclosed reserves, or other retained earnings) so that it can continue operations and services as a going concern if it incurs general business losses.
+The amount of liquid net assets funded by equity an FMIa securities settlement facility should hold, or have access to,

+- should be determined by its general business risk profile and the length of time required to achieve a recovery or orderly wind-down, as appropriate, of its critical operations and services if such action is taken. - 12.3 An FMIA securities settlement facility should maintain a viable recovery or orderly wind-down plan and should hold, or have legally certain access to, sufficient liquid net assets funded by equity to implement this plan.
+At a minimum, an FMIa securities settlement facility should hold, or have legally certain access to, liquid net assets funded by equity equal to at least six months of current operating expenses.
 These assets are in addition to resources held to cover participant defaults or other risks covered under the financial resources principles.
-SSF Standards 4 and 6.
+SSF Standard 4 on credit risk and SSF Standard 6 on liquidity risk.
 However, equity held under international risk-based capital standards can be included where relevant and appropriate to avoid duplicate capital requirements. - 12.4 Assets held to cover general business risk should be of high quality and sufficiently liquid in order to allow the FMIsecurities settlement facility to meet its current and projected operating expenses under a range of scenarios, including in adverse market conditions. - 12.5 An FMIA securities settlement facility should maintain a viable plan for raising additional equity should its equity fall close to or below the amount needed.
 This plan should be approved by the board of directors and updated regularly.